CreativeBuilds/dlive-js/README.md

 **Welcome To DLive-JS.
 This is a community built node module to help you make awesome applications that run on DLive's undocumented API**

+**[DOCUMENTATION](https://github.com/CreativeBuilds/dlive-js/wiki)** *Please note breaking changes will most likely happen due to the nature of the unofficial DLive api constantly changing, I will try to make them as non-breaking as possible, but still you have been warned*

 ### Getting Started

 1.  install the module using npm like so, `npm i dlive-js --save`